JosieMCantu/code-challenges/README.md

 ### Setup

 Each days problems are in a branch.
-You will do your work on `master`:
+You will do your work on `dev`, merging the daily challenge into `dev`:

 1. Start by running `git fetch upstream` to make sure you have the latest branches
-1. Make sure you are on `master` (type `git branch` to check)
+1. Make sure you are on `dev` (type `git branch` to check)
 1. Run `git merge upstream/<name-of-branch>` to merge in new daily tests and instructions.
 1. Write tests in the daily module file

 ### Resources

-Look through the README for each day which has readings and videos.
+Look through the folder for each day which has links to readings and videos.

 ### Code